JeanLouisMassei/VPSCodeEditor/README.md

 # VPSCodeEditor
 A basic IDE online, especially designed and improved for web development.
-Paste me at root of your web server and enjoy !
+Paste me at root of your VPS and enjoy !

 - Saving : Cmd/Ctrl+S
 - Code folding :